andrinr/gsn-link-sign-pred/README.md

 We predict the node embeddings using the above method, we then compute a loss and propagate thrue the entire network to update the weights of the message passing network $M$ and the graph transformer network $T$.

+## Training

+The training process of the neural networks is challenging as a single simulation run takes up to a minute on my machine on all of the datasets.
+Therefore we use the Tribes dataset as a pretraining and then finetune the network on the other datasets.
+This saves a lot of time as the Tribes dataset is very small and can be simulated very quickly.

 ## Results